-This Article is written by Mridushi Damani, student of Hidayatullah National Law University.
+This Article “DIRECTIVE PRINCIPLES OF STATE POLICY: A DETAILED ANALYSIS” is written by Mridushi Damani, a student of Hidayatullah National Law University.

 The Directive Principles of State Policy, which are also referred to as DPSP, are enumerated in Part IV of the Constitution of India from Articles 36 to Article 51.
 The framers of the Constitution borrowed this idea from the Irish Constitution of 1937, which had in turn been inspired by the Spanish Constitution.
 These principles of the Indian Constitution were described as “novel features” by learned Dr. B.R.
 Ambedkar.
 The Directive Principles, along with the Fundamental Rights, contain the philosophy and soul of the Constitution.
 All the more, Granville Austin referred to the Directive Principles and the Fundamental Rights as the “Conscience of the Constitution.”